stevencumming/customercounter/README.md

 ### MY CONCERNS
 - Initial surges of traffic around beginning of trade:
 	- The actual web content is very light.
-	- All images are vectors, and amount to about 12KB
+	- All images are vectors, all amount to about 12KB
 	- I'm more concerned about the MySQL qps (queries per second)
 		- on a dedicated machine with enough RAM and CPU it should be easily able to sustain >2000 qps (I hope)